Novel Bounds From The Weak Gravity and Festina Lente Conjectures: Introduction

-In this paper, we investigate some further phenomenological implications of the FLC and WGC.
-In particular, we consider the relevance of the FLC to the fifth force searches, where we show that both the FLC and WGC can set strong bounds on any fifth force, either gauge $U(1)$ or Yukawa-type, and could even exclude the entire parameter space for light force carriers with masses comparable to the Hubble scale.
+In this paper, we investigate some further phenomenological implications of the FLC and the WGC.
+In particular, we consider the relevance of the FLC to the fifth force searches, where we show that both the FLC and WGC can set strong bounds on any fifth force, either gauge $U(1)$ or Yukawa-type.
+Applied to hypothetical long-range forces, the combined WGC/FLC logic implies a strong parametric constraint; in the extreme IR (mediator masses $(m\sim H))$ this becomes particularly restrictive.
+We include this limit only to illustrate the scaling with (H), and we do not interpret it as a robust present-day phenomenological exclusion.
 We also investigate the implications of the FLC on the Higgs potential instability and set bounds on the effective quartic coupling of the Higgs boson.
 In addition, we investigate the implications of the FLC on the scale of inflation.
-Specifically, we show that combining the FLC with the requirement that the cosmological reheating does not impact the Big Bang Nucleosynthesis (BBN), stringent bounds can be placed on mCPs, which are stronger than those emerging from a simple application of the FLC presented in \cite{Ban:2022jgm}.
+Specifically, we show that by combining the FLC with the requirement that the cosmological reheating does not impact the Big Bang Nucleosynthesis (BBN), stringent bounds can be placed on mCPs, which are stronger than those emerging from a simple application of the FLC presented in \cite{Ban:2022jgm}.
 We also investigate the implications of naturalness on the FLC combined with the WGC, and show that it sets a lower bound on the charge of a $U(1)$ gauge group.

 This paper is organized as follows.
-In Section II, we present the bounds from both conjectures on fifth force searches.
-In Section III, we examine the phenomenological implications of the FLC under the assumption that gravity is the weakest force, effectively combining FLC with WGC.
-In Section IV, we review the magnetic form of the FLC and discuss some of its basic applications to the Higgs instability, inflation, and mCPs.
-In Section V, we explore the role of the FLC in light of naturalness, and finally we conclude in Section VI.
+In Section II, we present the bounds from both conjectures on hypothetical fifth forces.
+In Section III, we review the magnetic form of the FLC and discuss some of its basic applications to the Higgs instability, inflation, and mCPs.
+In Section IV, we explore the role of the FLC in light of naturalness, and finally, we conclude in Section V .